crawl/crawl/crawl-ref/README.txt

 What you have downloaded is a descendant of Linley's Dungeon Crawl.
 Development of the main branch stalled at version 4.0.0b26, with a final alpha of 4.1 being released by Brent Ross in 2005.
 Since 2006, the Dungeon Crawl Stone Soup team has been continuing the development.
-See the CREDITS in the mail folder for a myriad of contributors, past and present; license.txt contains the legal blurb.
+See the CREDITS in the main folder for a myriad of contributors, past and present; license.txt contains the legal blurb.

 Dungeon Crawl Stone Soup is an open source, freeware roguelike.
 It is supported